The importance of our circadian rhythms cannot be overstated.

 Your Master Clock And The Per2 Gene

-In all our brains there is a structure called the superchiasmatic nucleus (SCN).
-It is a grouping of 20,000 nerve cells that acts as a “Master Clock,” according to the National Institute of Health.
+In each of our brains, there is a structure called the superchiasmatic nucleus (SCN).
+This structure consists of a grouping of 20,000 nerve cells that together act as a “Master Clock,” according to the National Institute of Health.
 The Master Clock’s main job is to keep all our biological clocks coordinated and working together.

 These peripheral clocks are assisted by the Per2 gene within all our cells.
 This gene is integral to maintaining our circadian rhythms.